The NERSC Allocation Request Form (ERCAP)

 - Sponsored Allocations: only if you have a dedicated or sponsored project (the name was changed from dedicated to sponsored for 2014).

 Joint Genome Institute (JGI) Genepool projects must be pre-approved by the JGI.
 Genepool users will see a list of their current shares (GPSHARES).
-Click the GPSHARE names you need in 2016; after a save they will be renewed for 2016.
+Click the GPSHARE names you need to be renewed for the new AY.

 Please do not request a Genepool "GPSHARE" unless you are an Authorized Genepool user.